 So, you’re ready to create the perfect home bar and throw an unforgettable cocktail party?
 Great!
 Here’s a basic overview of how to mix your drinks.

 The proper way to mix drinks isn’t as complicated or intimidating as it may seem.
 All you need are a few key bar tools, some common ingredients, and a little bit of practice.

 For starters, you will need a shaker (either the two-piece Boston shaker or the three-piece Hawthorne strainer-style) for mixing cocktails.
-A jigger is essential for measuring liquids along with citrus reamers and knife sets for prepping fruits and garnishes.
-Reusable ice trays add an elegant touch to any home bar setup along with other basic accessories like stirrers, strainers, and muddlers for creating complex flavors.
-Once your ingredients are properly assembled—spirit base such as rum, gin and vodka; juices; sweeteners; bitters; dry vermouth; etc.—you’ll be ready to start mixing up some amazing libations.
+A jigger is essential for measuring liquids, citrus reamers, and knife sets for prepping fruits and garnishes.
+Reusable ice trays add an elegant touch to any home bar setup, along with other basic accessories like stirrers, strainers, and muddlers for creating complex flavors.
+Once your ingredients are properly assembled—spirit base such as rum, gin, vodka, juices, sweeteners, bitters, dry vermouth, etc.—you’ll be ready to start mixing up some amazing libations.

 Remember: Practice makes perfect when it comes to becoming an expert at entertaining guests with signature cocktails!